Assam Career : Assam Agricultural University Recruitment 2025

 How to apply :

-Candidates may appear for the interview with resume, original copies of all relevant documents
+Applicants may appear for the interview with resumes, original and self-attested copies of all relevant documents

-They should also bring self-attested copies of all relevant documents with them

 Detailed Advertisement : Click Here